RHagenson/2019-01-03-UNO/_episodes/04-introduction.md

 You can log-in to Hydra using the instructions [here](https://confluence.si.edu/display/HPC/Logging+into+Hydra).

-After loging on, you will see a screen showing something like this:
+After logging on, you will see a screen showing something like this:

 ~~~
 ---------------------------------------------------------------------------